 Michael "Lawless" Caputo

 From an early age, Michael's Mom knew that he belonged on the stage when she would videotape him dancing to Paula Abdul in the driveway of their Long Island home.
 She immediately entered him into dance school.
 Although that didn't work out, Michael continued to perform in various theater schools and was even President of both his High School Drama AND Musical Club.
 He then went on to graduate from NYU's Tisch School of the Arts with a BFA in Drama, and continued his acting career in Los Angeles where he landed several commercials, music videos and TV show gigs.
-Now back in New York and sane again, he is happy to continue his career on the 'right' coast and host for TriviaTryst!
+Back in New York, he is happy to continue his career and host for TriviaTryst!
 He also has his own band which can be heard at www.soundcloud.com/miclawless.
 For more information about Michael, visit www.lacasting.com/michaelcaputo or see him back at his dance roots on YouTube - Brooklyn Dance Off Vol. 1.

 John "The Mouth" Fazio